wacilpong/blog/content/learned/what-i-learned-2020.md

 ---
 title: "2020"
-description: "About what I learned by year"
+description: "About what I learned at 2020"
-og_description: "About what I learned by year"
+og_description: "About what I learned at 2020"
 draft: false
 ---